bsu-cs315/P1---projectile-launch/README.md

  ⭐ The player has a small inventory of projectiles, and only one can be launched at a time.
  ⭐ The background and ground use 2D graphics.
  ⭐ A HUD shows the current game state such as the score and number of projectiles remaining.
-According to the requirements above,
+According to the requirements above, It satisfies B grade.

+ ## Third party assets

+ Images are from "Physics Assets Pack".
+Created by kenney.nl, 'CC0 1.0 Universal'[https://creativecommons.org/publicdomain/zero/1.0/].
+Source: [https://www.kenney.nl/assets/physics-assets]